Takanini: Housing

 Similar to Dannemora, and Howick, Takanini has several suburban styled housing complexes throughout the area.
 Addison, Longford Park, and McLennan are three of the major housing projects which have increased local property values; smaller projects include Waiata Shores, Kauri Flats and Kauri Landing.
 The Takanini area contains a highly ethnically diverse population.
 A major Kiwibuild building project is being realised on surplus Defence Force land, east of Great South Road.
-The McLennan housing development next to Bruce Pulman Park was built on the former army base, made much smaller in the 2010's.
+The McLennan housing development next to Bruce Pulman Park was built on the former army base, made much smaller in the 2010s.
 Only the SAS troops remain in a small army barracks on the corner of Walters Rd and Grove Road.

 Transport

 The Auckland Southern Motorway and the North Island Main Trunk railway run through Takanini.
 Train and bus services provide the bulk of public transport, with frequent trains on the Southern Line between Takanini and the CBD (Britomart).
 Though the motorway and Great South Road flow relatively freely at peak times, road commuters are affected by the acute traffic congestion as they get closer to metropolitan Auckland.

 The Southern Pathway is a 4.5 km shared path that runs alongside the Takanini - Papakura section of the Auckland Southern Motorway, it links with adjacent suburbs such as Conifer Grove, Karaka Harbourside and Rosehill.